morfioce/basic-python3/README.md

 ### 1.1 Windows users
 To check if you already have python 3 in your computer, open a terminal (`win + r` then type `cmd`).
 Now type the following command: `python --version`.
 You should see something like this.
-!["alt-text"][py-version]
+![Python version 6][py-version]

-[py-version] : ./img/py-version.jpeg "Python version 6"
+[py-version]: ./img/py-version.jpg "Python version 6"